 - C. Award only 1 point for voice leading between two correctly realized chords (as defined in I.A.) that features exactly one of the following errors: - 1.
 Uncharacteristic unequal fifths.
 (See DCVLE, no. 4.) - 2.
 Uncharacteristic hidden (covered) or direct octaves or fifths between outer voices.
 (See DCVLE, nos.
 5 and 6.) - 3.
 Overlapping voices.
 (See DCVLE, no. 7.) - 4.
 Motion leading to a chord with crossed voices.
 (See DCVLE, no. 8.) - 5.
 A chordal seventh approached by a descending leap. - D. Award 0 points for voice leading between two correctly realized chords (as defined in I.A.) if any of the following statements is true: - 1.
 Parallel octaves, fifths, or unisons occur (immediately successive or on successive beats), including those by contrary motion.
 (See DCVLE, nos.
 1 through 3.) - 2.
 An uncharacteristic leap occurs (e.g., augmented second, tritone, or more than a fifth). - 3.
 A chordal seventh is unresolved or resolved incorrectly.
 (The voice with the seventh must move down by step if possible.
-In some cases, such as ii to cadential 4, the seventh will be retained in the same voice.) - 4.
+In some cases, such as $ii^7$ to cadential $\frac{6}{4}$ , the seventh will be retained in the same voice.) - 4.
 The leading tone in an outer voice is unresolved or resolved incorrectly.
-N.B.: When I and vi are connected by V or $V^6$ (i.e., I-V-vi or I- $V^6$ -vi) early in the phrase (so that there is no expectation of a cadence), an $\hat{s}$ - $\hat{\tau}$ - $\hat{s}$ line is acceptable in any voice. - 5.
-The 6th or 4th of a $\frac{6}{4}$ chord is unresolved or resolved incorrectly. - 6.
-A suspension is handled incorrectly.
-(Consider this as voice leading before the chord.) - 7.
+N.B.: When I and vi are connected by $\nabla$ or $\nabla^6$ (i.e., I- $\nabla$ -vi or I- $\nabla^6$ -vi) early in the phrase (so that there is no expectation of a cadence), an $\hat{8}$ - $\hat{7}$ - $\hat{6}$ line is acceptable in any voice. - 5.
+The $6^{th}$ or $4^{th}$ of a $\frac{6}{2}$ chord is unresolved or resolved incorrectly. - 6.
+An embellishing tone specified by the figures is omitted or handled incorrectly.
+If the required dissonance occurs in the first half of the chord, then consider this as voice leading before the chord; if the required dissonance occurs in the second half of the chord, then consider this as voice leading after the chord. - 7.
 At least one of the chords has more or fewer than four voices (soprano, alto, tenor, and bass). - 8.
 More than one error listed in section II.C. occurs. - E. Award 0 points for voice leading into and out of an incorrectly realized chord.